 - Your race packet, if check-in was the day before the race.
 If you are to check-in on the race morning, disregard this one.

 - Phone.
 Don’t forget your cell phone.
 It is the 21st century.
 You can leave it locked in your car during the race, although most transition areas are generally pretty safe places.
 It can be nice to have in your bag for camera access.
+If there is a chance of rain, put it in a ziplock bag.
+Besides, you probably need it for directions to the race, anyway.

 - Race Address or Directions.
 Probably less important in the age of smart phones, but a good idea to have the exact location of the race.